assilazim/Sealy/README.md

 * MYSQL_PORT - The port of your MySQL instance.
 The default port for MySQL is 3306.
 * MYSQL_USER - The username for your MySQL instance.
 * MYSQL_PASS - The password for your MySQL instance.

-* Once you have provided these environment variables, you will need to rename `docker-compose-sample.yml` to `docker-compose.yml`
+2. Once you have provided these environment variables, you will need to rename `docker-compose-sample.yml` to `docker-compose.yml` and update lines 11 and 12 with personal DB information.

-* Then, build and run the Docker container.
+3. Then, build and run the Docker container.
 * To do this, you can use the following commands:
 * ` docker built -t sealybot .`
 * `docker-compose up -d`